StefanBartl/StefanBartl/README.md

     ],
     currentlyLearning: ['Nest.js as a whole', 'apply TypeScript', 'awk', 'Windows Administration'],
     securityTools: ['Wireshark', 'HackRfOne', 'Metasploit', 'Soldering iron'],
-    latestVulnerability: `Got caught when I didn't lock the screen 3 times when I was a customer.`, };
+    latestVulnerability: `Got caught when I didn't lock the screen 3 times when I was was working for a customer.`, };
 ```